-To operate safely and responsibly; contribute to the economic well-being, social networks and health of local communities; and recognize and respect the rights of local communities and Indigenous Peoples in regions of agricultural operations.
+To operate safely and responsibly; contribute to the economic well-being, social networks and health of local communities; and recognise and respect the rights of local communities and indigenous peoples in regions of agricultural operations.

 Objective 10.
-Employees and Farm Labor
+Employees and Farm Labour

-To provide a safe and healthy working environment, fair compensation and training for Standard user personnel, contract management company employees and contract farm labor necessary to improve the practice of sustainable agriculture.
+To provide a safe and healthy working environment, fair compensation and training for standard user personnel, contract management company employees and contract farm Labour necessary to improve the practice of sustainable agriculture.